ACEmulator/ACE/README.md

-# ACE Single Player Launcher
+# OpenDereth

-ACE Single Player Launcher turns the open-source [ACEmulator ACE server](https://github.com/ACEmulator/ACE) into a private, local game session on Windows.
+OpenDereth turns the open-source [ACEmulator ACE server](https://github.com/ACEmulator/ACE) into a private, local game session on Windows.
 One **PLAY** button starts an isolated MariaDB database, starts ACE.Server on your own computer, waits until the world is ready, and launches the original Asheron's Call client.

 The launcher is designed for players who want a persistent personal world without manually maintaining server configuration files or entering a MariaDB root password.
 Characters and world state are kept between sessions, and nothing is exposed to the internet by default.